nikolaygekht/ballistic.calculator.app/README.md

 The application is under development now!!!
 Please stay in touch.
 The current development version is available to play in [releases](https://github.com/nikolaygekht/ballistic.calculator.app/releases).

-If you need something to use right now, take a look at OLD version of the application
+This version is further development of an old ballistic caculator.
+The sources of the old calculator are available:
 * [Sourceforge](https://sourceforge.net/projects/ballisticcalculator/)
 * [GitHub](https://github.com/nikolaygekht/ballistic.calculator.app.old)